-So the fact model has been enhanced in release 8.1.2 to include events, and the fact model dialog now includes a Create Event button.
+So the fact model was enhanced to include events, and the fact model dialog now includes a Create Event button.
 An event has the following fields:

 - Name

 - Description

 - · An optional list of Properties.

 - User-defined expiration metadata for the event